codeandconspire/globalgoals.org/README.md

 ## Technologies

-The stack consist of a Node server running [Koa](http://koajs.com) and a front end built with [Choo](https://github.com/choojs/choo).
-All content is fetched from the headless CMS [Prismic.io](https://prismic.io).
+The stack consists of a Node server running [Koa](http://koajs.com) and a front end built with [Choo](https://github.com/choojs/choo).
+Content is being fetched from the headless CMS [Prismic.io](https://prismic.io).

 Routing to and rendering views are all handled by Choo, the server only fetches content and caches the response.

 ### Koa

 Koa is a small framework for node which uses the new [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax of ES2017.
-Just like most other popular web frameworks, Koa relies on middleware that intercept and handle requests before (optionally) falling through to the next middleware.
+Just like most other popular web frameworks, Koa relies on middleware that intercepts and handles requests before (optionally) falling through to the next middleware.
 With [`Promises`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and the new `async/await` syntax this makes for building very lean and expressive applications.

 ### Choo

-Choo is a front end framework for authoring web sites and apps using standard JavaScript syntax and APIs.
+Choo is a front-end framework for authoring websites and apps using standard JavaScript syntax and APIs.
 Templates are defined in JavaScript files as [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and transformed to actual DOM nodes.
-The generated tree is then compared with and morphed onto the actual DOM tree updating where needed, much like React, just without the virtual DOM-part.
+The generated tree is then compared with and morphed into the real DOM tree updating where needed, much like React, just without the virtual DOM-part.

 *Note: Choo is currently exploring ways to incorporate components at the framework level.
 A preview of the proposed solution is implemented in this application.*

+### SUIT CSS

+The CSS is written and organized following the [SUIT CSS](https://suitcss.github.io/) principles.
+The source is then processed with a few [postcss](https://github.com/postcss/postcss) plugins.

 ## Build and deploy